jaleedkhan/PatchCTG/.ipynb_checkpoints/README-checkpoint.md

 10. `patchctg/PatchTST_supervised/exp/exp_main.py`: The main experiment script that orchestrates model training, validation and testing.
 It integrates the PatchTST model with the data and manages the overall training pipeline.
 11. `patchctg/PatchTST_supervised/run_longExp.py`: The main script for executing long experiments, including model training and evaluation for multiple iterations.
 12. `patchctg/PatchTST_supervised/run_longExp_ht.py`: Similar to run_longExp.py, but used for hyperparameter tuning experiments, to find the best set of hyperparameters for CTG classification.
 13. `patchctg/PatchTST_supervised/scripts/PatchTST/ctg.sh`: A bash script for automating the training process, including setting up paths, defining hyperparameters and running training and testing commands.
+The arguments in `ctg.sh` script can be updated as per your dataset, pre-trained model or hyperparameters requirements before running each experiment.
+The script has separate commands for training, finetuning and testing.
+To run a specific mode, uncomment the relevant command (marked as `# SCRIPT 1`, `# SCRIPT 2`, or `# SCRIPT 3`) and comment out the others.
 14. `patchctg/PatchTST_supervised/logs/CTG`: Stores log files generated during model training and testing, which help in tracking the training progress, hyperparameters and any issues that arise.
 15. `patchctg/check_results.ipynb`: A Jupyter notebook to visualize and analyze the results of a trained/finetuned PatchCTG model and interrogate the results across confounders.
 16. `patchctg/check_results_ht.ipynb`: Similar to `check_results.ipynb`, this notebook is used for evaluating hyperparameter tuning experiments.